 Yes, it is fine for someone with the MTHFR mutation to take Ovasitol.
 Inositol metabolism is not affected by this.

-If I have the thin PCOS phenotype can I still benefit from taking Ovasitol?
+I have the thin PCOS phenotype.
+Can I still benefit from taking Ovasitol?

 Yes, you can still benefit from taking Ovasitol.
 Research has shown that inositols can help restore menstrual regularity and ovulation.
 In women going through fertility treatment, inositols may improve egg quality and ovarian response to ovarian-stimulating drugs.